Board Committees & Charters

 - Define, monitor and control implementation of the Comprehensive Customer Value Proposition Model.

-- Protect the Security brand at each subsidiary.
+- Protect the Security brand in each subsidiary.

-This committee is key in defining and implementing operational and IT processes.
+This committee fulfills a key role in defining and implementing operational and IT processes.

-- Plan and monitor operational and technological issues.
+- Plan and monitor operating and technological issues.

 - Review operational and technological continuity.

 This committee is led by the Controller, whom the Board has appointed as responsible for crime prevention.
 The remaining committee members are the compliance officers at all Group companies and representatives from the Corporate Compliance Department.